alces-software/flight-appliance-support/README.md

 How to deploy Alces Clusterware environments using various public and private cloud environments.
+[Find out more about Alces ClusterWare](https://github.com/alces-software/clusterware)

 #Quick-start
 *Deploy a dynamic ClusterWare research compute environment using Amazon AWS*